microsoft/AI-Immersion-Workshop/Applied Machine Learning for Developers/Azure ML/Azure_ML_hands_on_lab.md

 4. Update the experiment and run in Workspace

-    1. Connect Select Columns to Execute R

-    2. Click Text Analytics in the left menu
+    1. Click Text Analytics in the left menu

-    3. Add Detect Languages
+    2. Add Detect Languages

         1. Drag “Detect Languages” module to the surface